prendradjaja/craftinginterpreters/README.md

 > chapter and produces a new copy of the source in `gen/`, one directory for each
 > chapter's code.
 (These are also an easier way to view the source code since they
 > have all of the distracting marker comments stripped out.)

+I also had to run `make java_chapters` to run GenerateAst.java for each chapter (GenerateAst creates the Expr.java and Stmt.java files).

+I don't think there's a corresponding AST generator for the C chapters(?)

+It looks like Expr.java and Stmt.java don't have marker comments stripped out, unfortunately!